-At the fringe of Mt Aspiring National Park, with two ski resorts just around the corner, it has become a popular holiday destination in recent years.
+At the fringe of Mt Aspiring National Park, with two ski resorts just around the corner, Wanaka has become a popular holiday destination in recent years.

 Whether you’ve got a day trip planned or a longer stay, we’ve compiled a list of the 21 best things to do in Wanaka.
 There’s a little something for everyone, whether it be for the hikers, adrenaline junkies or wine lovers.

 If you love going on hikes, don’t miss out on this one.
-Roy’s Peak is one of the most famous views in the whole of Otago and when you get there you’ll see why.
-The round trip is 5-6 hours (16 km) and the views are absolutely breathtaking.
+Roy’s Peak features one of the most famous views in the whole of Otago.
+When you get there, you’ll see why.
+The round trip is five to six hours (16 kilometres) and the views are absolutely breathtaking.

 Believe it or not, there’s a line to get that classic Roy’s Peak Instagram photo.
-If you don’t know what I’m talking about, check out the hashtag and you’ll see what I mean.
+Check out the hashtag to see the photo.

-Consider timing the hike so you reach the summit at sunrise.
-Yes, you’d need to start ridiculously early, around 4am which sounds crazy, but the beautiful colours in the sky and sun-kissed mountains will be well worth it.
+Consider timing the hike to reach the summit at sunrise.
+You’ll need to start early, around 4am, which does sounds crazy, but the beautiful colours in the sky and sun-kissed mountains will be well worth it.
 For all the photographers out there, this is definitely the way to go.

-If you’re travelling through the warmer months, start the hike at no later than 7am.
-It can get very hot and there are parts of the walk which aren’t in shade.
+If you’re travelling through the warmer months, start the hike at no later than 7 am.
+It can get very hot and there are parts of the walk that aren’t in shade.
 You don’t really want to get caught at the summit in the midday heat.
-Bring enough food, water and sunscreen.
+Bring enough food, water, and sunscreen.
 Bear in mind it can also get busier the later you leave.

 On the flipside, winter hikers will need to carry alpine equipment as the mountain will be covered in ice and snow.
 For this reason, beginners should attempt this during the warmer months.